Librarika/manual/docs/barcode-labels.md

      ![Barcode Labels page settings margins](img/barcode-labels-page-settings-margins.png)

-* In this page you can apply margins per your choice.
+* In this page you can apply margins per your need.
 * If you click on the `Label` tab then it will be appeared like below.

      ![Barcode Labels page settings label](img/barcode-labels-page-settings-label.png)

-* In this page you can apply label per your choice.
+* In this page you can change the font size of your barcodes.
+Also you can change the width, height, font and padding of the barcodes per your need.
 * If you click on the `Lines` tab then it will be appeared like below.

      ![Barcode Labels page settings lines](img/barcode-labels-page-settings-lines.png)

-* In this page you can apply lines per your need.
+* In this page you can apply the font size and text limit of the lines per your need.
 * When you are done, click on `Apply` button to see your changes in the print layout page.

 ## Complete Printing and Start New Queue